ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

     | BusinessError of string
 ```

-where `ValidationErrors` is the request populated by the client being invalid
+where `ValidationErrors` is failing to validate the request populated by the
-and `StoryNotFound` is the application layer failing to load the story aggregate
+client and `StoryNotFound` is the application layer failing to load the story
-based on the `StoryId` part of the request.
-Finally, `BusinessError` is any
+aggregate based on the `StoryId` field of the request.
+Finally, `BusinessError`
-error returned by the domain layer.
+is any error returned by the domain layer.

 The application layer is then responsible for mapping errors to
 `AddTaskToStoryHandlerError` as follows: